icecube/toise/resources/scripts/2021_midscale/README.md

 The GCD file is here: `/data/wipac/HEE/geometries/Sunflower/IceCubeHEX_Sunflower_240m_v3_ExtendedDepthRange.GCD.i3.bz2`.

-For the reconstructions run with dropped strings, you can run the recos yourself, or find some in `/data/user/brianclark/Gen2_optical/`
+For the reconstructions run with dropped strings, you can run the recos yourself, or find some in `/data/user/brianclark/Gen2_optical/midscale/recos/11900/Sunflower_240`.

-# Figures of Merit
+# Preparation for the Framework

+## Making New Geometry Files
+The framework needs to know the location of the DOMs and strings in "plain text" e.g., not in I3 file format.
+These various geomeries are stored in `gen2-analysis/gen2_analysis/data/geometries`.

+The original geometry file for the full Sunflower is `IceCubeHEX_Sunflower_240m_v3_ExtendedDepthRange.GCD.txt.gz`.
+In order to redact strings from the full sunflower, and write them to a new file, you can use the `remove_lines.py` script.
+It will ingest the [midscale_geos.json](https://code.icecube.wisc.edu/projects/icecube/browser/IceCube/sandbox/Gen2-Scripts/branches/midscale/resources/midscale_geos.json) file to figure out what strings to remove, and then write them to a new file.
+Then, you should zip up that result (`gzip` will work) and put the new geometry file into the folder list above.

+The naming convention needs to be `IceCubeHEX_Sunflower_{geometry}_240m_v3_ExtendedDepthRange.GCD.txt.gz`.

+The geoemtry files Brian used are available at `/data/user/brianclark/Gen2_optical/midscale/geometries/`.

 ## Tabulating Simulation Results
 The reconstruction [scripts](https://code.icecube.wisc.edu/projects/icecube/browser/IceCube/sandbox/Gen2-Scripts/branches/midscale/Gen2_Simple_Recos.py) produce three output files.
 An `*i3*` file, a `*GEN2.hdf5` file, and `*IC86_SMT8.hdf5` file.
 The first is an I3 file with all the reconstruction results, but the last two used [hdfwriter](https://docs.icecube.aq/combo/trunk/projects/hdfwriter/index.html) to save the reconstruction results for each event to hdf5 files.
 For the `GEN2`, that is the reconstruction using all Gen2+IC86 strings, while the `IC86_SMT8` uses just IC86 strings.